cfengine/documentation/manuals/enterprise-api/multi-site-queries.markdown

 tags: [manuals, enterprise, rest, api, reporting, sql, queries, multi-site]
 ---

-### Multi-site queries
 A CFEngine site can be viewed as an independent group of machines/devices managed and maintained by CFEngine.
 Distribution and execution of policies and report collection happen within a site.

-Policy distribution is handled by the policy-server(cf-serverd).
-CFEngine agents (cf-agent) "pull" the policies made available by the policy-server and apply them to the clients.
-CFEngine's report collector (cf-hub) gathers reports from all the available agents and stores them into a centralized reporting database.
+Policy distribution is handled by the policy-server, `cf-serverd`.
+CFEngine agents (`cf-agent`) "pull" the policies made available by the policy-server and apply them to the clients.
+CFEngine's report collector (`cf-hub`) gathers reports from all the available agents and stores them into a centralized reporting database.
 These reports can then be accessed through the CFEngine Mission Portal or the CFEngine Enterprise API (introduced in v3.0).
 An organization can maintain multiple sites.
 Until CFEngine Enterprise v3.0.x, the reports collected in one site could not be easily compared/co-related with another site.

 In 3.5, with enhancements to the Enterprise API, querying multiple sites with a single command is possible.
 SQL queries can be executed on different sites transparently with multi-site query tool, thus making it is easier for users get a high level overview of their systems.
-The same queries that was being used to find answers about a particluar site can be used on multiple sites.
+The same queries that was being used to find answers about a particular site can be used on multiple sites.
+E.g.,

-eg. SELECT count(*) as total_count FROM Hosts;
+    SELECT count(*) as total_count FROM Hosts;

 when executed with the multi-query tool gives the total number of hosts bootstrapped to "all" the sites.

 The following diagram shows an overview of how multi-query reporting tool works.

 ![](multisite_query_simplified.png)